10 Ways to Reduce Workplace Stress

 3. Take breaks throughout the day

-If you’re constantly trying to keep up with deadlines and never taking a break during the day, this could contribute to your risk of burnout.
-So instead, make sure you take breaks throughout the day on a regular basis so that you can clear your mind and recharge.
+If you constantly try to keep up with deadlines and never take a break during the day,.
+So you could be at risk of burnout, make sure you take breaks throughout the day on a regular basis so that you can clear your mind and recharge.

 Schedule ten-minute breaks between meetings to engage in mindfulness practice.
 Get up and stretch between tasks.
 After performing creative or detail-oriented work, switch to an activity that gives you an easy win.